 What are the best practices for implementing video intelligence in an apparel facility?

 Start with a risk assessment to identify high-hazard areas.
-Integrate AI analytics with your current cameras, customize alerts to your workflows, and use footage for ongoing training.
+Integrate video AI with your current cameras, customize alerts to your workflows, and use footage for ongoing training.
 Involve frontline workers in the rollout for buy-in and continuous improvement.

 Are there compliance concerns when using video analytics in the workplace?